torsday/notebook/dev_ops/vagrant.md

 # Vagrant

-A tool to create/configure lightweight, reproducible, and portable development environments
+A tool to create/configure lightweight, reproducible, and portable development environments.

+[Docker](./docker.md) can run on Vagrant.

 ---